Strong-coupling RPA theory of a Bose gas near the superfluid--Mott-insulator transition: universal thermodynamics and two-body contact: Conclusion

 \section{Conclusion}

-The strong-coupling RPA theory of the Bose-Hubbard model is based on a mean-field treatment of the hopping term while onsite fluctuations are taken into account exactly.
+The strong-coupling RPA theory of the Bose-Hubbard model is based on a mean-field treatment of the hopping term, while onsite fluctuations are taken into account exactly.
 Although we have focused on the generic Mott transition, it also applies to the transition induced by a change of the ratio $t/U$ at fixed density.
 In Refs.~\cite{Rancon11a,Rancon11b,Rancon12a,Rancon12b,Rancon12d,Rancon12d,Rancon13b}, the strong-coupling RPA theory was used as the initial condition of the flow in the nonperturbative FRG approach.
 In this paper, we have shown that many qualitative results can be obtained without integrating the nonperturbative flow equations.
 In particular, the strong-coupling RPA captures the universal behavior of the superfluid state near the phase transition to the Mott insulator.
-Moreover, it allows one to define a universal contact that controls the high-momentum tail $\cuni/\calV|\k|^4$ of the singular part of the momentum distribution function, a physical quantity which is not readily available~\cite{not4} from the nonperturbative FRG approach of Refs.~\cite{Rancon11a,Rancon11b,Rancon12a,Rancon12b,Rancon12d,Rancon12d}.
+Moreover, it allows one to define a universal contact that controls the high-momentum tail $\cuni/|\k|^4$ of the singular part of the momentum distribution function, a physical quantity which is not readily available~\cite{not4} from the nonperturbative FRG approach of Refs.~\cite{Rancon11a,Rancon11b,Rancon12a,Rancon12b,Rancon12d,Rancon12d}.
 The strong-coupling RPA also applies to hard-core bosons, giving results similar to those of the Bose-Hubbard model.

 The existence of a (universal) two-body contact in a strongly correlated Bose gas near the Mott transition is due to the excess of particles, with respect to the Mott insulator, behaving as a dilute Bose gas, which is a consequence of the superfluid--Mott-insulator transition belonging to the dilute-Bose-gas universality class.
 In a continuum model of bosons in an optical lattice, the definition of the universal contact can be extended to length scales shorter than the lattice spacing $\ell$; in addition, one can define a full contact that controls the $1/|\k|^4$ tail of the full momentum distribution function in the range $|\k|\gg 1/\ell$.
-In a companion paper~\cite{Bhateja24}, we have argued that universal and full contacts can be measured in an ultracold gas in an optical lattice.
+In a companion paper~\cite{Bhateja25}, we have argued that universal and full contacts can be measured in Bose gases in optical lattices, and in magnetic insulators.